soilwise-he/soilwise-fair-strategy/use-cases/knowledge-hubs-and-websites.md

 Navigate to the validator website and paste the link of the webpage to be tested

+## Metadata oriented knowledge hubs

+If a knowledge and/or data hub is oriented on metadata descring a set of resources, the final archive of the content will benefit from a structured format using a standardised ontology, such as Dublin Core.
+Consider for example a CSV format with each row describing a resource, with metadata fields as columns (title, abstract, subject, license, creator, date).
+In this scenario you can use the
+CSVW approach in the [use case tabular data](./tabular-data.md) to describe the CSV in an interoperable way.

 # Detect and resolve broken links